 Relationships are no different.
 You might as well let the person you’re dating know right away about the things where you will not compromise.
 When his profile reads, “life goal is to live off the grid in South Dakota”, it’s probably a good idea to communicate how you break out in hives if you are not within 100 yards of a Starbucks or Jamba Juice.

 In almost every episode, the women are looking for more closet space and the men are looking for guy space.
 Women want soaking tubs and men want a clear wall for a big screen television.
 As much as they can, most couples look to ensure they buy a home that accommodates both parties.
-Although, women tend to get their way more often, when it is doable, many couples are willing to pay extra to get it all.
+Although, women tend to get their way more often.
+When it is possible, many couples are willing to pay extra to get it all.

 The reality that every home buyer eventually comes to understand is that they will not get EVERYTHING they want.
 Even buyers with million dollar budgets find something missing in most homes they view.
 The best approach is identifying what is really important and what you can change over time.
 Some homes are too much of a reclamation process while others just need cosmetic changes.

 People are no different.
 No one person brings everything to the table.
-If your list is too long then almost everyone will fail before you get to the end of it because we all have flaws and shortcomings.
+If your list is too long then no one will live up to it.
+You’ll eliminate most people half way down the list because we all have flaws and shortcomings.
 Life does this to us.
 We go through loss, divorces, disappointments, heartbreaks, letdowns, and setbacks.
-We are an accumulation of these experiences and they manifest themselves differently in different people.
+We are an accumulation of experiences and they manifest themselves differently in different people.

-Having a short list, some guiding principles, and an open mind is a great approach to deciding when to move forward with a person or to walk away.
+Having a short list, some guiding principles, and an open mind is a great approach.
 Knowing yourself and what you are able to accept is just important as getting to know a potential partner.
-A young lady who wants to live in rural Montana, raise cattle, attend church three times a week, and have six children has no business marrying a rock star living in New York City who loves the limelight and wants be at every social event possible.
+A young lady who wants to live in rural Montana, raise cattle, attend church three times a week, and have six children has no business marrying a rock star living in New York City who loves the limelight and attends every social event possible.

 Buying a home is a life-changing decision and has far reaching implications.
 People tend to understand this and govern themselves accordingly.
 Rarely, have I watched House Hunters and thought, they didn’t think that through.
 Relationships are just as critical, yet, many of us don’t put as much thought into choosing a life partner.
 Hopefully, this post is a guide to help someone avoid investing in someone with great curb appeal but has an infested personality.
 Happy Hunting.